-Sacrificial anodes are installed on this vessel's hull, trim tabs, and engines to protect metallic parts from corrosion damage.
+Sacrificial anodes are installed on this vessel's engine to protect metallic parts from corrosion damage.
 Anodes must be replaced regularly.
 Inspect anodes often and replace when the anode is approximately 50 percent deteriorated.
 If an increase in anode consumption is noticed, there may be an electrical issue that needs to be addressed on your vessel or a neighboring boat at the dock.
 Contact a qualified marine electrician.